Sly 2: Band of Thieves: Plot

 After surviving the prison, the gang follows Rajan's shipments to sail north to Canada.
-Here they encounter another member of the Klaww gang, Jean Bison, a North American bison who was frozen in the mid-19th century but brought back to life by global warming.
+Here they encounter another member of the Klaww gang, Jean Bison, an American bison who was frozen in the mid-19th century but brought back to life by global warming.
 The group has to steal Clockwerk's stomach and lungs possessed by Bison, who uses them as engine parts for his trains.
 After stealing all the parts, the gang escapes the scene.
 The gang follows Bison to a land of cut trees, where he has a sawmill.
 At this location, Clockwerk's claws are hidden, using them to cut down trees.
 The gang challenges him to a series of contests in which they cheat.
 Bison discovers this and flees to freedom.
 Bison later tells them that he came across the Clockwerk parts in the gang's lair and sold it all to Klaww gang leader Arpeggio, as well as forcing the judges to give him a score of ten during the competition under the threat line (which was why he always won).
 With Sly's help, Bentley defeats Bison in a brawl, where the area is covered with traps that Sly controls from Bentley.
 Murray manages to make a way out for the gang.

 Through the air, Sly infiltrates the main airship where Clockwerk's parts are being reassembled, and finds that Neyla has been working directly for Arpeggio (a parrot).
 In front of Arpeggio, Sly discovers that his airship has been turned into a huge transmitter that is going to unleash a hypnotic light of hate on Paris (with its population that has been susceptible to hypnosis as a result of Dimitri's work), a huge wellspring of hate will be produced that Arpeggio will channel by being inside Clockwerk, causing him to become immortal.
 Suddenly, just before Arpeggio enters Clockwerk, Neyla pushes Arpeggio aside, entering him.
 She kills Arpeggio, and names herself Clock-La, and flies away.
 The gang begins to disable the aircraft's engines to weaken Clock-La.
 They then send a signal to Carmelita who has agreed to help, and arrives at a helicopter.
 They engage in a final firefight with Clock-La, which then crashes the main engine of the aircraft and wrecks the fortress and the takeover of the Northern Light battery, where Bentley and Murray are inside.
 Sly makes his way back to the battery after Northern Light collapses.
 Clock-La is then unable to move.
 Murray opens Clock-La's head, so Bentley can finish her off by planting bombs in her head and then removing the Hate Chip, the center of Clockwerk's power.
 As it exits the mouth, Clockwerk's beak falls and crushes Bentley's legs.
 Murray saves him, but Bentley is now paralysed and unable to walk.
 The gang makes a quick exit after Clockwerk's body explodes.